GTMStack

 Impact (1-10): How much business value does this keyword represent?
 Score based on search volume, intent stage, and ICP alignment.
 A 50-volume transactional keyword for your exact ICP might score a 9.
 A 5,000-volume informational keyword with unclear ICP relevance might score a 4.

 Confidence (1-10): How confident are you that you can rank for this keyword in 6 months?
-Based on your domain authority, existing topical authority in this area, the competitive landscape, and available content resources.
+Based on your domain authority, existing topical authority in this area, the competitive environment, and available content resources.

 Effort (1-10, inverted): How much effort does it take to create and rank content for this keyword?
 A keyword where you already have a relevant page that needs optimization scores high (low effort).
 A keyword requiring a new pillar page with original research scores low (high effort).